 - Ask on the Bar if someone can suggest sources of information for a specific subject.
 We have many experts on a wide range of subjects who are willing to point you in the right direction.

-- If you as author pick and use an unclaimed grid character with no prior mention in someone else's story, and there are still hundreds of adults in that category, you can develop everything else that isn't on the grid, such as hobbies and interests, physical appearance, personality quirks, old friends, old enemies, and bad habits.
+- If you as author pick and use an unclaimed grid character with no prior mention in someone else’s story, and there are still hundreds of adults, (actually more than 2000) in that category.
+You can develop everything else that isn’t on the grid, such as hobbies and interests, physical appearance, personality quirks, old friends, old enemies, and bad habits.
 The personality appears when the character is written into a story.
-It is up to you as the author to 'flesh out' your characters.
+It is up to you as the author to ‘flesh out’ your characters.
 Please note, they need to seem like real people to a reader, not cardboard.

 - The town of Mannington is our model and violent deviations from that town (vastly different business, different agricultural practice, different cultural practice) will not be accepted.

-- If someone isn't in the grid, they don't exist, and if they ARE in the grid, you are constrained to what the grid tells you.
+- If someone isn’t in the grid, they don’t exist, and if they ARE in the grid, you are constrained to what the grid tells you.
 (There is some flexibility on this, but less and less as time goes by.
 By late 2017 unless you’re a major best selling Baen author, there is no flexibility.)

 - If you’d like to be published, it would be a good idea to read the core series books and stories in the Grantville Gazette.
 Most of the writing you’ll be doing will be for submission to the Gazette, so you should read recent issues for examples of the types of stories we’re buying now.
-Stories won’t be accepted if they don't conform to canon.
+Stories won’t be accepted if they don’t conform to canon.

 Barflies are friendly and will bend over backwards to help but you should not expect them to do all your research for you.
 All of us have families, jobs, and other Real Life things that cut down on our research time for our own ideas.
 We do not have time to do your research, too.